 Do you know what stalking is?
-Do you know that many of your girlfriend’s, wife’s or ex’s “nuisance,” clingy, possessive, angry, threatening, internet search, social network, text/telephone/email and/or destructive behaviors qualify as stalking and harassment?
-Do you know that many women often use Family Court and negative advocate attorneys to stalk and harass their ex-husbands?
-Do you know that stalking and harassment are abuse?
-Do you know that stalking and harassment are a form of domestic violence?
-Do you know that stalking and harassment (and cyberstalking and cyber-harassment) are crimes?
+Would it surprise you to know that many of your girlfriend’s, wife’s or ex’s “nuisance,” clingy, possessive, angry, threatening, internet search, social network, text/telephone/email and/or destructive behaviors qualify as stalking and harassment?
+Has your ex ever used family court, CPS, law enforcement, civil court and criminal court to stalk and harass you?
+Are you aware that stalking and harassment are forms of abuse?
+Do you know that stalking and harassment (including using social media) are crimes?

-For many people, the term “stalker” conjures up the image of an obsessed, delusional man, lurking in the shadows and peeking through some poor woman’s windows, but this is only half the story.
+For many people, the word stalker conjures up the image of an obsessed, delusional man, lurking in the shadows and peeking through some poor woman’s windows, but this is only half the story.
 Women stalk and harass their male intimate partners and former-intimate partners, too.

 If you’ve been involved with a high-conflict and/or abusive personality-disordered woman, it’s highly likely that you’ve been the target of stalking and harassment.
 Most male stalking victims don’t refer to female stalking behavior as stalking.
 They use words like crazy, obsessed, psycho, delusional, bitter ex-wife, vengeful ex-girlfriend, “can’t let go,” “can’t move on” and a number of other equally appropriate descriptors.